 - Breakthrough pain – Sudden, intense pain occurring despite taking pain medication

-- Neuropathic pain – Caused by damaged nerves and can lead to tingling, burning, or shooting pain
+- Neuropathic pain – Nerve damage, which can lead to tingling, burning, or shooting pain

-Pain related to mesothelioma requires pain management techniques that include a combination of medications, treatments and complementary care to obtain the desired results.
+Pain related to mesothelioma requires pain management techniques that include a combination of medications, treatments and complementary care to control pain.

 Causes of Mesothelioma Pain

-Mesothelioma pain may be a symptom of this rare cancer, but the side effects from treatments can also create pain and suffering.
+Symptoms of mesothelioma may be a cause of the pain associated with this rare cancer, but side effects from treatment can also lead to pain and suffering.

 Mesothelioma pain is often caused by the growth of tumors and from fluid buildup in the chest or abdominal cavities.
 These are primary mesothelioma symptoms.
 Mesothelioma forms in the pleura (lining of the lungs) or peritoneum (lining of the abdomen).
 The pleura and peritoneum have two tissue linings that contain fluid.

-Tumors develop in these linings, which can impact the normal flow of fluid in and out of these spaces.
+The mesothelioma tumors develop in these linings, which can impact the normal flow of fluid in and out of these spaces.
 This can cause fluid buildup, which can lead to further pain and other troubling symptoms.

 Fluid buildup presses against the patient’s chest or abdominal wall, causing pressure and pain.
 The excess fluid and tumors can also leave less room for nearby organs to move and function properly.
 For instance, the lungs need space to fully expand against the chest wall.
-With less free space, the lungs cannot expand, which causes difficulty breathing.
-This is one of the main symptoms of pleural mesothelioma.
+With less free space, the lungs cannot expand, which causes patients to have difficulty breathing and chest pain.
+This is a primary symptom of pleural mesothelioma.

-In the abdomen, the lack of space can cause decreased appetite and digestion issues, like constipation or bowel blockages.
+In the abdomen, the fluid can cause abdominal distention, abdominal pain, decreased appetite and other digestion issues, like constipation or bowel blockages.
 These are symptoms of peritoneal mesothelioma.

 Mesothelioma Pain Management Medications

-Pain management for mesothelioma can involve a combination of different medications, such as opioids (narcotic pain medication), nonsteroidal anti-inflammatory drugs (NSAIDS), and antidepressants.
+Options for pain management for mesothelioma can involve a combination of different medications.
+Pharmacological management of cancer pain includes opioids (narcotic pain medication), nonsteroidal anti-inflammatory drugs (NSAIDS), and antidepressants.

-The addition of drug free treatments, like physical therapy, massage therapy and acupuncture, can provide a more comprehensive relief of symptoms and ways to cope with pain.
+The addition of drug-free or alternative treatments, including physical therapy, massage therapy and acupuncture, can provide a more comprehensive relief of symptoms and ways to cope with pain.

-NSAID pain relievers work by reducing inflammation and relieving pain.
+NSAID pain relievers work by reducing inflammation and provide pain relief.
 They are often used for mild to moderate pain and can be taken with or without opioids.
 However, NSAIDS can cause stomach ulcers, bleeding, and kidney damage – especially with long-term use.

-Antidepressants are an alternative to narcotic pain medication but can also be effective in managing pain associated with mesothelioma.
-According to the Mayo Clinic, they work by increasing the neurotransmitters in the spinal cord resulting in reduced pain signals in the body.
+Antidepressants are an alternative to narcotic pain medicine but can also be effective in pain control associated with malignant mesothelioma.
+According to the Mayo Clinic, they work by increasing the neurotransmitters in the spinal cord resulting in reduced pain signals to the brain.
 However, they may take a few weeks to become effective and can cause side effects, such as dry mouth, dizziness and weight gain.